michaelwfc/csapp/docs/Chapter 3 machine-level-representation-of-programs.md

 - Grows toward lower addresses

 #### pushq & popq instructions
 - Data can be stored on and retrieved from the stack using the pushq and popq instructions

-- pushq Src
+##### pushq Src
   - Fetch operand at Src
   - Decrement %rsp by 8
   - Write operand at address given by %rsp
-- popq Dest
+#### popq Dest register
+  - In x86-64 assembly the popq instruction is designed to remove a value from the stack and load it into a register
   - Read value at address given by %rsp
+  - Store value at Dest (must be register)
   - Increment %rsp by 8
-  - Store value at Dest (must be register)

 #### Stack Frame